 The holders of Series A are entitled to elect two members of the Board of Directors at each meeting or pursuant to each consent of stockholders for the election of directors.
 The holders of Series E are entitled to elect one member of the Board of Directors at each meeting or pursuant to each consent of stockholders for the election of directors.
 The holders of common stock, voting as a separate class, are entitled to elect two members of the Board of Directors at each meeting or pursuant to consent of stockholders for the election of directors.
+The holders of stockholders for the election of directors.
+The holders of stockholders for the election of directors.
 The holders of Preferred Stock and common stock, voting together as a single class, on an as-converted basis, are entitled to elect any remaining members of the Board of Directors.
 Upon the completion of an initial public offering, those contractual rights to elect directors will terminate.